leducphucdev/nestjs-assignment-s/docs/tasks-api.md

 - [Users API Documentation](./users-api.md)
 - [Projects API Documentation](./projects-api.md)

-> **Note**: All requests must include the `x-api-key` header with any value to pass the authorization check.
-In these examples, the `x-api-key` header is omitted for brevity.
+> **Note**: All requests must include a valid JWT token in the `xt-sol-api-key` header.
+Tokens expire in 10 minutes and can be obtained by logging in via the `/users/login` endpoint.
+In these examples, the `xt-sol-api-key` header is omitted for brevity.

 ## Table of Contents